-Eventually, Virgin Wines was sold and Rowan - and 17 colleagues - moved on.
+Eventually, Virgin Wines was sold, and Rowan - and 17 colleagues - moved on.
 The plan was to set up a new type of online wine retailer.

 "We started work at the beginning of October and launched Naked Wines on December 1," he reveals.
 "I had the luxury of working with a group of people I knew extremely well.
 We sat down under a tree in my garden on a beautiful sunny day.
-We started with a clean sheet of paper and straight away we had a clear picture of what we wanted to do differently."
+We started with a clean sheet of paper, and straight away we had a clear picture of what we wanted to do differently."

 Championing small wine makers

-In order to do this, small producers are funded by Naked Wine customers - known as 'Naked Angels'.
-Each angel saves £20 per month into the fund which is used by Naked Wines to support small, independent growers and producers.
+In order to do this, small producers are funded by Naked Wine customers - known as Angels.
+Each Angel puts £20 per month into the fund, which is used by Naked Wines to support small, independent growers and producers.

 Identifying the customer base

-Finding partners has been at the heart of the company's marketing strategy.
+Partnerships have been at the heart of the company's marketing strategy.
 "We've tried to find partners that can deliver the audience we are aiming at."

 So who is the typical Naked Wines customer?
 There are two main types, says Rowan.
 "One is people that are interested in food, but don't have a clue about wine - this is mainly a female-dominated group, but not exclusively.
 The second audience is male-dominated and wants to buy wine that is a bit interesting and different.
 They tend to be early adopters.